ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 #### Endorsed Values Triple {#sec-comid-triple-endval}

-An Endorsed Values triple provides additional Endorsements for an existing Target Environment.
+An Endorsed Values triple provides additional Endorsements - i.e., claims reflecting the actual state - for an existing Target Environment.
-For Endorsed Values Claims, the _subject_ is a Target Environment, the _object_ contains Endorsement Claims for the Environment, and the _predicate_ defines semantics for how the _object_ relates to the _subject_.
+For Endorsed Values Claims, the subject is a Target Environment, the object contains Endorsement Claims for the Environment, and the predicate defines semantics for how the object relates to the subject.

 The Endorsed Values Triple has the following structure: